Mikicrepstudios/Random-SDL-Game/output/BUGS.md

 3: [FIXED] Clicking "Yes" on dialogue places block
 - Explanation: When you press c and click yes on dialogue, block places on that place

-4: [EXISTS] Clicking on first color in color picker doesnt close menu
+4: [FIXED] Clicking on current color in color picker doesnt close menu